Four die after construction crane crushes cars in Seattle

 The King County Medical Examiner’s Office said it would not release names of people who died until Monday.

-“My thoughts and prayers are with those killed and injured,” Seattle mayor Jenny Durkan said on Twitter.
+“My thoughts and prayers are with those killed and injured,” Ms Durkan said on Twitter.

 The crane collapsed near the intersection of Mercer Street and Fairview Avenue near Interstate 5 shortly before 3.30pm local time, Mr Scoggins said.